Guidance for Markers

 • Move to one side of the number and wait for the jack to be delivered, then centre it.

-• Take up a position 1m to the side and 1m behind the jack.
+• Take up an initial position 1m to the side and 1m behind the jack.
 Make sure any shadow does not fall on the head area.
 If a wide head develops, move further out so that you are not obscuring bowls likely to be in the count.

 • Answer any questions clearly and concisely.
 Do not walk into the head to check the position of bowls, look from outside the head.
 If it’s a possible measure, say so but do not indicate that you favour any bowl.

 • When all bowls have been played, move to one side of the head and wait for the bowlers to agree the score.
 Repeat the score back to them.
 Do not give any opinion on which might be shot etc.

 • Make a quick note of the number of shots scored on the score-card then move quickly to the other end.
 The remainder of the score-card can be completed whilst the mat is being placed or the jack is on its way up.
 The same applies to the score-board updating.

 • If asked to measure, be clear what you are measuring.
 Ask for any bowls not required for the measure to be removed from the head.

 • If the distance to be measured is less than 8 inches or greater than 1 yard, call for the Umpire if present.
 If no umpire is present, use callipers for less than 8 inches and ask for assistance for long measures.
 The Club’s Umpire’s kits contain everything you will need.

 • When the Umpire is on the rink, move away from the head unless required to assist with the measuring.
 The Umpire will indicate which bowl is shot by turning it out, so pay attention.

 At the end of the game

 • Note the finish time on the card and get both bowlers to check and sign the card.